-The 2012 USPSTF review included one cohort study92 that found no association between in utero exposure to zidovudine and acute or chronic abnormalities in left ventricular structure or function, though another study93 found an association between in utero ART and echocardiographic findings with unknown clinical significance in children up to 2 years of age.
+The 2012 USPSTF review included one cohort study that found no association between in utero exposure to zidovudine and acute or chronic abnormalities in left ventricular structure or function, although another study found an association between in utero ART and echocardiographic findings of unknown clinical significance in children age 2 years or younger.

-We identified one subsequent RCT and two cohort studies (in 3 publications) that also reported somewhat mixed results on the association between ART exposure and cardiac findings^{63,68,71} (Appendix B2).
-A U.S. cohort study (the Surveillance Monitoring for ART Toxicities [SMARTT] study) of 2,580 HIV-uninfected children born between 1995 and 2008 with in utero ART exposure found no currently recommended ART drug associated with increased risk of cardiovascular defects, though there was a trend toward increased risk with ritonavir (adjusted OR 1.83, 95% CI 0.96 to 3.49).71 A large French cohort study of 12,888 children born between 1994 and 2010 found first trimester exposure to zidovudine associated with congenital heart defects compared with no zidovudine exposure (1.5% vs. 0.77%; adjusted OR 2.2, 95% CI 1.5 to 3.2).^{63,64} The most common condition was ventricular septal defect.
-A second analysis of 400 HIV-uninfected children exposed to ART in utero68 found that at 2 to 7 years of age (median 4 years), exposure to some antiretroviral drugs, particularly during the first trimester, was associated with reduced stress velocity index, reduced left ventricular short-axis dimension, and increased left ventricular posterior wall thickness.
-None of the echocardiographic findings was associated with significant cardiovascular compromise.
+We identified one subsequent RCT and two cohort studies (in three publications) that also reported somewhat mixed results on the association between ART exposure and cardiac findings (Appendix B Tables 2 and 3).
+A U.S.-based cohort study (the Surveillance Monitoring for ART Toxicities [SMARTT] study) of 2,580 HIV-uninfected children born between 1995 and 2008 with in utero ART exposure found no currently recommended ART drug associated with increased risk of cardiovascular defects, although there was a trend toward increased risk with ritonavir (adjusted OR, 1.83 [95% CI, 0.96 to 3.49]).
+A large French cohort study of 12,888 children born between 1994 and 2010 found first-trimester exposure to zidovudine associated with congenital heart defects compared with no zidovudine exposure (1.5% vs. 0.77%; adjusted OR, 2.2 [95% CI, 1.5 to 3.2]).
+The most common condition was ventricular septal defect.
+A second analysis of 400 HIV-uninfected children exposed to ART in utero found that at age 2 to 7 years (median, 4 years), exposure to some antiretroviral drugs, particularly during the first trimester, was associated with reduced stress velocity index, reduced left ventricular short-axis dimension, and increased left ventricular posterior wall thickness.
+None of the echocardiographic findings were associated with significant cardiovascular compromise.

 Another study evaluated the association between in utero exposure to ART and echocardiographic measures.
-A nested RCT within a cohort (PRIMEVA ANRS 135) of combination ART (zidovudine, lamivudine, and ritonavir-boosted lopinavir) versus protease inhibitor monotherapy (ritonavir-boosted lopinavir alone) performed echocardiographic assessments at 1 month (n=53) and 1 year (n=42).
-There was no difference in echocardiographic parameters in boys, but in girls combination therapy was associated with higher left ventricular shortening fraction at 1 month (a measure of decreased left ventricular systolic function, p=0.02) and a trend toward increased posterior wall thickness at 1 year (p=0.07).63
+A nested RCT within a cohort (Protease Inhibitor Monotherapy Evaluation [PRIMEVA] French National Agency for Research on AIDS and Viral Hepatitis [ANRS] 135 study) of combination ART (zidovudine, lamivudine, and ritonavir-boosted lopinavir) versus protease inhibitor monotherapy (ritonavir-boosted lopinavir alone) performed echocardiographic assessments at 1 month (n=53) and 1 year (n=42).
+There was no difference in echocardiographic parameters in boys, but in girls combination therapy was associated with higher left ventricular shortening fraction at 1 month (a measure of decreased left ventricular systolic function; p=0.02) and a trend toward increased posterior wall thickness at 1 year (p=0.07).

-A third study (n=367) found no effect of ART vs. no ART exposure during the first trimester on cardiovascular congenital anomalies (adjusted OR 0.75, 95% CI 0.31 to 1.85).77
+A third study (n=367) found no effect of ART versus no ART exposure during the first trimester on cardiovascular congenital anomalies (adjusted OR, 0.75 [95% CI, 0.31 to 1.85]).
+48